 Over the past year, we’ve witnessed the development of a new and important movement in the networking community: Collective Intelligence.
 While the meaning of Collective Intelligence has evolved, its emergence indicates an increasingly apparent need for useful data collected from a variety of vantage points, that is efficiently analyzed to produce actionable insights.
-The concept has been important enough that Gartner has dedicated an entire report to it even in its early stages, in Innovation Insight for Collective Intelligence Benchmarking, Vivek Bhalla and Will Cappelli, September 26, 2016.
+The concept has been important enough that Gartner has dedicated an entire report to it even in its early stages, in Innovation Insight for Collective Intelligence Benchmarking, Vivek Bhalla and Will Cappelli, September 26, 2016, which is available to Gartner subscribers.

 Because Collective Intelligence is still a developing concept that is increasingly shaping how monitoring solutions are being built, it’s important to be clear what we mean by it.
 In this post, we’ll discuss Gartner’s definition of Collective Intelligence and further clarify how it affects network monitoring.